My artistic mind is split into two directions: Painting and Photography.

 As a figurative painter, my work is narrative.
 Drawing is its foundation.
 The figure lies at it’s heart.
 Color plays an essential role.
 Line is essential.
 I work quickly and spontaneously in an effort to imbue the life into life drawing.

 My recent work is a series called Totems, incorporating natural world themes of the spiritual and the mythological.
 This process has lead to an investigation of societies that incorporate concepts of totemism and animism as an essential part of their cultures.
 A totem is a spirit, being, sacred object, or symbol that serves as an emblem of a group of people.
 Animism is the religious belief that objects, places and creatures all possess a distinct spiritual essence.)
-My preoccupation and artistic examination of the concepts of human and animal, myth and religion, life and death, have led to some of the work you see here.
+My preoccupation and artistic examination of the concepts of human and animal, myth and religion, life and death, have led to the work you see here.
 Technically, my process begins by combining canvases of various sizes to create “totems”.
 Scale plays a significant role, as do particular animals and birds and the powers attributed to them.
-(The raven is the Native American bearer of magic, and a harbinger of messages from the cosmos.
-Among Pueblo tribes, bears are considered healers and symbols of strength.)
+For example, the raven is the Native American bearer of magic, and a harbinger of messages from the cosmos.
+Among Pueblo tribes, bears are considered healers and symbols of strength.
 As the work has evolved, I have explored the idea of a horizontal totem as well as deconstructed totems.
 Of late, I have begun incorporating found objects such as feathers and bones.

 Artist Copyright - all works of art within this website are protected under U.S. copyright laws and international conventions.
 No portion of the artist's works or statement may be used, downloaded, reproduced using any means, copied, linked to, or transferred electronically, without prior written permission from the artist.